-Overcome by toxic enemy gas in the muddy trenches of Flanders, Jim and Wally are sent to hospital in London.
-Mr Linton and Norah whisk them off to recuperate in the clean air and safety of Ireland – via a hazardous crossing of the Irish Sea.
+Toxic enemy gas in the muddy trenches of Flanders overcomes Jim and Wally.
+They need evacuating to a London hospital.
+Mr Linton and Norah whisk them off to recuperate in the clean air and safety of Ireland –- via a hazardous crossing of the Irish Sea.

 Ireland entrances them, and catching trout thrills them as they fish the lochs.
-They encounter a crippled man who turns out to be a delightful wealthy landowner only too glad of their company.
-They go touring the countryside with him, experiencing life in the villages and being enthralled by his knowledge and stories of old Ireland.
+They encounter a crippled man who turns out to be Sir John O’Neill, a delightful wealthy landowner who is only too glad of their company.
+He tours the countryside with them.
+The Australians experience life in the villages and Sir John enthralls them with his knowledge and stories of old Ireland.

 Car troubles strand them at a seaside village for a few days, where the boys discover a sea cave with a hidden cache of fuel tins indicating the proximity of a German submarine.
 Risky plans are set afoot for enemy capture.
 They succeed, but at great cost.